-However, an advanced degree, such as a Master of Education in learning design and technologies, allows you to not only engage with modern technological innovations but also explore core instructional ideas in depth.
-This makes it possible to cultivate the theoretical knowledge you need to adapt and deploy foundational learning principles in today’s data-driven world.
+Additionally, an advanced degree, such as a Master of Education in learning design and technologies, allows you to not only engage with modern technological innovations but also explore core instructional ideas in depth.
+This makes it possible to cultivate the theoretical knowledge you need to adapt and deploy foundational learning principles.

 Understanding the importance of technology in K-12 education

-A good number of students use learning management solutions, which allow them to submit assignments, collaborate with peers or teachers and access key instructional materials online.
-Others engage with technology through gamified digital learning experiences that make hard subjects more palatable, per Education Week.
-Some students even take part in computer programming courses, according to researchers for Code.org, who discovered that more than one-third of American high schools offer coding courses.
-And these are just a handful of the many examples of innovation in the classroom.
+A number of students use learning management solutions, which allow them to submit assignments, collaborate with peers or teachers and access key instructional materials online.
+Others engage with technology through gamified digital learning experiences that make hard subjects more palatable.
+And it’s been reported that more than one-third of American high schools offer coding courses.

-These changes make obtaining an advanced degree in learning design and technologies critical for education professionals like yourself looking to succeed in the K-12 arena.
+These changes make obtaining an advanced degree in learning design and technologies critical for professionals looking to succeed in K-12 education.
 These degrees give you the opportunity to learn about the most recent digital innovations and create effective instructional programs that center on these items.
-With this expertise, you can pursue traditional teaching roles or explore support positions such as technology coordinator or LMS administrator.
-These kinds of backend information technology roles are particularly popular among K-12 institutions, as many schools are bringing their technical operations in-house but struggling to find the personnel they need to manage such functions, per data from the Consortium of School Networking.
-As more innovative ways to use technology in the classroom appear, this demand is bound to grow.
+With this expertise, you can pursue traditional teaching roles or explore support positions such as technology coordinator or learning management software (LMS) administrator.

 Mapping technology in higher education

 Higher education experienced a technological renaissance similar to the one that unfolded in the K-12 arena.
-Colleges housed the earliest computers used for research purposes, meaning they were some of the first to take advantage of the technology.
-In fact, multiple universities unveiled mandatory computer ownership policies in the early 1990s, The New York Times reported.
-LMS platforms and online portfolios started to see significant usage on college campuses during the middle and late 2000s, per Educause.
-These and other tools have since solidified the importance of technology in education for college students, 82% of whom believe digital access boosts their grades, saves them time and improves their experiences, analysts for McGraw-Hill found.
+LMS platforms and online portfolios started to see significant usage on college campuses during the middle and late 2000s.
+These and other tools have since solidified the importance of technology in education for college students, as studies have shown the vast majority of them believe digital access saves them time and improves their learning experience.

 This evolution is expected to continue as more members of Generation Z graduate high school and start college courses.
 These individuals are digital natives, meaning technology has been and always will be part of their daily lives.
 Consequently, Gen Zers tend to have high technological expectations and exacting hardware and software standards.
-These students want colleges to support advanced consumer innovations such as artificial intelligence-powered smart speakers or incorporate augmented or virtual reality tools into instruction, EdSurge found.
+These students want colleges to support advanced consumer innovations, such as artificial intelligence-powered smart speakers, or incorporate augmented and virtual reality tools into instruction, EdSurge found.

 The emergence of distance and blending learning strategies also has an impact on technology in higher education.
-Approximately 15% of American college students participate in blended learning courses — classes that include online and in-person instructional elements — while another 15% are enrolled in distance learning courses that unfold on digital platforms, according to the National Center for Education Statistics.
+In 2020, 74% of American college students took at least one online course, while another 15% of students attended primarily online colleges that take place on digital learning platforms, according to the National Center for Education Statistics.

 These and other examples of innovation in the classroom are forcing university instructors and administrators to engage with technology on a deeper level.
-Even the IT personnel who support higher education activities are revisiting their qualifications with the emergence of sophisticated instructional tools.
+Even the IT personnel who support higher education activities are revisiting their qualifications with the emergence of new instructional tools.
 The disruptive classroom technologies that act as a framework for innovation in education have catalyzed a number of new roles — most notably, the instructional designer position.
-An estimated 96% of higher education faculty members work with these specialized professionals, who develop online courses and the technical mechanisms through which they are delivered, according to research from The Chronicle of Higher Education.

 Exploring learning innovation in the corporate space